 As a baby grows communication is as normal and natural as breathing.
 In the same, as our prayer life grows, it becomes as normal and natural as breathing–something we do without thinking, a continual conversation with God, a worshipful attitude all day long.
 Even the busiest day can be filled with a constant communication with God that is prayerful and worshipful.

 Prayer is not difficult.
 It might begin as a discipline to create the habit, but prayer never stays a discipline, at least if the desire is to truly know God and surrender to Him.
 Without surrender prayer will be difficult.
 Surrender is the key word.

 Prayer becomes our natural response to God’s heart that is constantly calling to ours.
-As we grow closer to His heart, prayer is the natural communication that flows back to Him expressing our thanks and worship.
+As we grow closer to His heart, through the deepening of intimacy, prayer is the natural communication that flows back to Him expressing our thanks and worship.
 Much of our prayer becomes less about asking Him for things and much more an expression of thanks and worship.
 Our Father knows what we need before we ask Him, Matthew 6:8.
 This doesn’t mean we don’t ask for things, it simply changes what we ask for, and how we ask.

 God longs jealously for a deep relationship with us.
 A relationship only grows as deep and intimate as the communication allows.
 We only grow into a deep relationship with God through continual prayer–and surrender.

 God’s promise to us is, everyone who asks, receives; the one who seeks finds; and to the one who knocks, the door will be opened, Matthew 7:7.

 No time spent seeking God is ever wasted or lost.
 He responds to us by giving even more of Himself.
 If we seek Him, we will know Him, Jeremiah 29:13.
 God gives Himself lavishly.
 He wants to be known by us.
 He has made the way easy for us to know Him.